YuNoGuy123/YuNoGuy123/README.md

 My ultimate goal is to just create something that can make someone else happy, if I've done that then I'll consider myself a success as a developer.

-You can contact me on Discord under the same username as I use everywhere else, just without caps. (yunoguy123)
+You can contact me on Discord under the same username as I use everywhere else, just without caps. (yunoguy123, no friend code cause of the whole Discord removing friend codes thing)